There are a few ways to get started using Video.js (currently v8.6.1), but you should select the one that best fits your particular use case.

 Using Video.js straight out of the box is fine, but we think it's better if you make it your own.
 Plugins and skins make it possible to completely customize your player.

-The player skin is completely built from HTML and CSS, including when Flash and other players like YouTube are used.
+The player skin is completely built from HTML and CSS, including when other players like YouTube are used.

 Skin changes can be as simple as centering the play button (you can just add the 'vjs-big-play-centered' class to your video tag), or as complex as creating entirely new layouts.
 We've built a codepen project where you can explore different changes.